 - At every polling place during State and Federal Elections (Even Years)

-- At the County Elections Office during Early Voting for all Elections.
+- At the County Elections Department during Early Voting for all Elections.